In Matthew 5:21-48 (Antithesis), Jesus teaches on foundational subjects that help define the Way.

 Less than forgiving?
 Pray and sow seed for a more forgiving heart & mind.

-Therefore, forgiveness begins to construct a new order of events, not only out-pictured into the physical world but the reordering of personal nature.
-The Christed nature that the Holy Spirit is building in you begins to manifest as forgiveness upon forgiveness and love upon love.
+The enlightenment principle of forgiveness allows every soul to release grudges and similar attributes.
+Therefore, forgiveness begins constructing a new order of events, not only as you express into the physical world but also a reordering of personal nature.
+This reordering is a part of the transition, even transmutation, into the better man so many of us wish to be.
+This process points out one of the great mysteries of the kingdom.
+The Christed nature that the Holy Spirit is building in you should manifest as forgiveness upon forgiveness and love upon love, Jesus essentially states.
 Practicing forgiveness redirects and enhances anyone’s spiritual pathway.
-Thus, daily life begins to flow differently.
-That manner of flow is often typified as the Pathway of Love or the Way.

 ◊

-At different times in history, women were thought of as no more than receivers of sex, sometimes considered no more than baby-makers.
-At other times women were greatly honored, even revered.
-Jesus, however, is setting a more realistic standard and thus redefines the social context for individual women, as well as women within marriage.
-The Jesus ministry traveled with women, unheard of in this historical period, and thus established a new historic warrant.
-Included as functioning disciples, women provided a valued polarity within the ministry.
+Jesus brings women into equality.
+At different times in history, women were greatly honored, even revered, but at other times received a kind of second-hand treatment.
+Jesus, however, is setting a more realistic standard and thus redefines the social context for individual women and women within marriage.
+For example, Jesus’ ministry traveled with women, unheard of during this historical period, and thus established a new historical warrant for women.
+Nazarenes allowed women into the priesthood.
+In what manner they were trained is not clear.
+However, Scripture indicates that Mary Magdalene was close to Jesus and would have to be considered knowledgeable.
+As functioning disciples, women provided a valued polarity within the ministry and assumed varied duties.
 They almost certainly motivated many conversions.
+Concerning women, Jesus points to a far more profound spirituality than had hitherto been understood or accepted.

 *

-In Matt.
-5.28 Jesus infers that sexual lust pollutes the heart, “…already in his heart,” just as adultery pollutes the body.
-What we do may be at issue, but the logos of the mind and heart become the focus, for that is where everything begins.
-Heart and mind create, words bring power, and the will initiates action!
-Let your actions be of the spirit, and not engendered through lust, whatever the lust may be.
-Jesus consistently makes clear the nature of the Way, that it is not about purity rituals, sacrifices, intellectualism, or strict rules.
-The Way is about thought, both heart and mind, emphasizing the attitudes of both.
-It is not only about what you do but also about intent and motive.
+Heart (vibration) and mind (structure) create, words bring power, and the will initiates action!
+Jesus encourages that actions be in the spirit and not engendered through lust, for whatever object the lust may be.
+Throughout his ministry Jesus consistently clarifies the nature of the Way, which is not about purity rituals, sacrifices, intellectualism, or strict rules.
+The Way is about what you think, your attitudes and motives, and thence your actions.

-Even from the beginning, God addresses what a person thinks: Eve opens to the temptation, she lusts after the fruit, and she parta
+Even from the beginning, God addresses what a person thinks: Eve opens to the temptation,

 ◊

-During the times of Jesus, the priestly hierarchy had become pompous and egregious.
-The Pharisees no longer remained the righteous servants Antigonus of Soko had conceived of.
-Once the Maccabean Revolt defeated the Greeks, the Hellenized Sadducees formed their next alliance with the Hasmonean kings (Maccabees).
-After the Roman invasion, just before Jesus’ times, they allied with the Romans.
 Long ago, the Sadducees degenerated into a governmental/political party.
-Due to those political connections, the Sadducees had maintained the overseership of the Temple.
-Therefore, many Pharisees and the Essene considered the Sadducees the Temple Priests in name only.
-How better to clothe oneself in sanctity and believability than to swear by God, on your mother’s grave, or on the earth that God created (v.
+Due to their Greek political connections, the Sadducees had maintained the overseership of the Temple.
+Therefore, many Pharisees and the Essenes considered the Sadducees the Temple Priests in name only.
+How better to clothe oneself in sanctity and believability than to swear by God, on your mother’s grave, or on the earth God created (v.
 35)?
 And, so the Sadducees did.
+Jesus exposes the hypocrisy by telling those listening to remain a man of your word.

 God Bless!